Last Updated: May 3, 2021

 As you might have guessed, social distancing and face masks are required in all retail establishments.

-Here's what I foresee for the upcoming season, along with some tips to make your planning a breeze and your vacation the best ...
+With that in mind, here are a few tips to make your planning a breeze and your vacation the best ...

-And let's not forget campgrounds.
+Spaces in campgrounds are being snapped up, too.
 Given the increased popularity of camping in these social-distancing times, it's not surprising that the most sought-after camping spots on Cape Cod go quickly.

 So it's best to reserve your campsite as early as possible, too.

 Although most of the Cape's activities and attractions will be open this summer, it's still up in the air for some of our annual fairs, festivals and events.

 My best guess is: the ones that require many months of pre-planning will be postponed again until next year.

 Right now, I'm scrambling to get more information from event sponsors.
 I'll update my events pages as I find out more.

 I'm already getting that old, familiar feeling of Cape Cod coming back to life for our spring "shoulder season".

 Just a few weeks out from Memorial Day weekend, I'm confident the Cape will be ready to welcome everyone to the unofficial start of summer!